ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/programming.md

 description = 'programming resources'
 +++

-Finding documentation, can sometimes be a real pain (i.e. with Nix/NixOS,) so I've compiled a list of resources here that I've found and think would be good to share for things I found hard to find.
+Finding documentation can sometimes be a real pain (i.e. with Nix/NixOS,) so I've compiled a list of resources here that I've found and think would be good to share for things I found hard to find.